 The determinism analysis requires to examine the current function as well as all directly or indirectly called functions for overlapping rules.
-Due to recursive function definitions, this analysis cannot be done in one shot-it requires a fixpoint computation.
-CASS provides such fixpoint computations and requires only the implementation of an operation of type where "a" denotes the type of abstract values.
+Due to recursive function definitions, this analysis cannot be done in one shot for a given function-it requires a fixpoint computation.
+CASS provides such fixpoint computations and simplifies its implementation by requiring only the implementation of an operation of type where "a" denotes the type of abstract values.
 The second argument of type [(QName,a)] represents the currently known analysis values for the functions directly used in this function declaration.
+Hence, in the implementation one can assume that the analysis results of all functions occurring in the definition of the function to be analyzed are already known, although they will be approximated by a fixpoint computation performed by CASS.
+Technically, the abstract values must be a domain with some bottom element and the analysis operation must be monotone.
+Since this is not checked by CASS, we omit these details.